sphinx-doc/sphinx/doc/intro.rst

    Normally, these files are put in a directory called :file:`.doctrees` under the build directory; with this option you can select a different cache directory (the doctrees can be shared between all builders).

+**-c** *path*
+   Don't look for the :file:`conf.py` in the source directory, but use the given configuration directory instead.
+Note that various other files and paths given by configuration values are expected to be relative to the configuration directory, so they will have to be present at this location too.

+   .. versionadded:: 0.2.1

 **-D** *setting=value*
    Override a configuration value set in the :file:`conf.py` file.
 (The value